Key Concepts

 Specifications

-By default, conversations use the Azure OpenAI GPT-3.5 Turbo 16k model to complete user prompts.
+By default, conversations use the OpenAI GPT-4o 128k model to complete user prompts.

 You can create a specification, which provides more granular configuration of the conversation, including which LLM to be used to complete the prompt.
 For example, you can create a specification which assigns the Anthropic Claude 3 Haiku model, optionally with your own API key.
 If a developer's own key is not provided, Graphlit will include token usage in the credits charged to the developer's account.